fission/blog.fission.io/content/posts/fission-workflows-Pt-1.md

 ## Workflows
-A third way to compose functions is using workflows.Think of a flowchart: a sequence of tasks, decisions, loops and so on.
+A third way to compose Fission functions is using _**workflows**_.
+Think of a flowchart: a sequence of tasks, decisions, loops and so on.
 A flowchart makes the structure of a complex task obvious.

 Workflows are like flowcharts for serverless functions, except they’re more powerful.
 You can compose together functions in sequence or in parallel, send the output of a function to the inputs of another, write if statements, loops, and even functions that operate on other functions.